TanBendong/Spatial-temporal-Adaptive-Transient-Stability-Assessment-for-Power-System-under-Missing-Data/README.md

 **Copyright notice**: These codes can be used only for reproducing our unpublished paper "Spatial-temporal Adaptive Transient Stability Assessment for Power System under Missing Data" submitted to **International Journal of Electrical Power & Energy Systems**, and other uses are not allowed!

 # Spatial-temporal-Adaptive-Transient-Stability-Assessment-for-Power-System-under-Missing-Data
 These codes are for our paper "Spatial-temporal Adaptive Transient Stability Assessment for Power System under Missing Data", and the following introduction provides usages for them.
-As the capacity of github is limited, we apologize that the datasets cannot be uploaded, but readers can gernerate them according to data generation method in our paper.
+As the capacity of Github is limited, we apologize that the datasets cannot be uploaded, but readers can generate them according to data generation method in our paper.
 Enjoy it!
 ## Environment Requirement
 * Python 3.x
 * Matlab